darrenyang0116/Global-fishing-vessel-watch/Intent.md

 <br />

-I would like to share some [early sketches](Quick_sketches.md) of how I envision the data visualizations look like.
+Before directly jumping into building a website, I would recommend you to sketch out some concepts and discuss with your target audience.
+Here are some of my [early sketches](Quick_sketches.md).